Frequently Asked Questions Page One

-While we're on this subject, a few words about what is, or can be, an "S corp" are in order, since there appears to be some confusion on this subject.
+A. Good question, since there appears to be some confusion on this subject.
 Many imagine that "S corps" are something other than just an idiosyncratic, special-purpose version of a "C corp".
 However, an "S corp" is defined as follows:

 26 USC 1361: